S3-Store/.github/profile/README.md

 We aim to make S3:
 - EU Ready by providing the logic for Privacy, B2B and B2C taxation and collect all data for einvoicing;
 - have a starter template ready for operation including Google Analytics and Structured Data;
-- Provide a stock integration to ERPNext.
+- Provide a stock and order integration to ERPNext.

 The current progress can be found in the [S3_Store project](https://github.com/orgs/S3-Store/projects/1).